Dwane Casey On The Verge Of Taking The Detroit Pistons’ Coaching Job

 Dwane Casey is widely regarded as one of the NBA’s best coaches.
 Casey would still be coaching the Toronto Raptors if it were not for the Cleveland Cavaliers sweeping them in embarrassing fashion in the Eastern Conference semifinals.

-If Dwane Casey had won two games versus the Cavaliers he may be employed with the Raptors today.
+If Dwane Casey had won two games versus the Cavaliers, he might still be employed with the Raptors today.
 Since the Raptors fired him, Casey instantly became the best coach on the market.

 The Detroit Pistons has some talented players for Dwane Casey if he indeed lands the job.

-Blake Griffin and Andre Drummond have a few NBA all-star appearances on their basketball resumes, but they only played a couple of months together.
-A full training camp, along with a healthy Reggie Jackson could equal a playoff berth.
+Blake Griffin and Andre Drummond have a few NBA All-Star appearances on their basketball resumes, but they only played a couple of months together.
+A full training camp, along with a healthy Reggie Jackson, could equal a playoff berth.

 The Detroit Pistons must improve their shooting in order to have some sustained success.
 Dwane Casey took some time to point out how the Toronto Raptors got better in every facet under his tutelage.
 If the Pistons hire him, he could do the same thing for them.